stacs-cp/cp2022-hcicp/Intercoder Analysis.md

 The headers contain all the possible Visual Elements vs Parts of Problem Language Combinations

-The rows are grouped by artifacts (all the pages of problem for a participant).
+The rows are grouped by artefacts (all the pages of problem for a participant).

 Each coder is represented by a colour.